terminite1/zBot-Installer/README.md

 Run the .exe, that's it

 ### If using Python version:
-Run the .py script,
-Make sure you have Requests installed
+Run the .py script and make sure you have Requests installed.
 If you don't, the script will install it for you anyway.

 ### Methods of installing requests: